 Thinking fast, I told her that hitting my head must have knocked me out for a second, but I knew I was lying.
 I could still taste the salt water on Gladys's lips.

 When these things happened, immediately afterwards it was always inevitable that I reviewed the full details of our relationship.
 This would be from the moment I first became aware of her presence on the this spinning orb right up till Margie, the battle hardened waitress at the Bluebird handed me my change, and I turned and noticed the top of Gladys's leopard skin thong sticking out above her tight blue jeans.
-Hell, she was forty-three but still moved like a seventeen year old groupie.
-It must have been that leopard print that convinced me I belonged to the SUV.
+Hell, she was forty-eight, but still looked enough like an eighteen year old groupie to make you take notice.
+It must have been seeing that leopard print that convinced me I belonged to the SUV.

 During those days, I told her everything about me including the secrets that resided way down deep in the little caves in the earliest folds of my brain; things I had never even told my best friend Chuckie, and I told that fool everything.
 Well almost everything.